VaclavDedik/jboss-seam/src/test/ftest/readme.txt

   - When the build system is updated these will be removed and dependencies will be handled as the rest of the source is.
   - We are trying to keep the ftest builds as separate from seam builds as possible.
-  - FYI selenium versions are "1.0-beta-1" and testng.jar is 5.8-200803291025
+  - FYI selenium versions are "1.0-beta-2" and testng.jar is 5.8-200803291025

 OPEN QUESTIONS:
 -----------------
 * I'm not sure I like the package name for the common example test code
 * I don't like how we are using property files for all the variables
-  - Jozef  - can we move them to the values in an interface, or some other way
+  - Using property files for examples with common test classes and interface/class constants for unique examples
+  - Is there any way to get rid of property files?
+  	- For now, we are using property files for testcases that share test class and constants in Java code for examples that are unique